 The neurocognitive disorder associated with HIV remains a poorly understood comorbidity in HIV-positive people.
 Although frank AIDS dementia is now rare among people who receive effective antiretroviral treatment; there are more subtle cognitive problems - some of which can only be revealed by specialized tests - remain common.
 Cognitive decline is a concern as the population of older people with HIV; Currently more than half of people living with HIV in the US have more than 50 years.

 Hamza Coban the University of San Diego and colleagues examined the relationship between aging and neurocognitive performance over time by comparing the changes in older individuals and younger who had been on ART at least 2 years - the time when the problems related to assets , uncontrolled HIV replication should have been resolved.

-Researchers looked 3313 people in AIDS Clinical Studies Group (ACTG) in Longitudinal Linked Randomized Study (ALLRT) cohort including participants randomized into 7 ACTG ART first line assays.
+The researchers analyzed 3313 people in the AIDS Clinical Studies Group (ACTG) in a Longitudinal Linked Randomized Study (ALLRT) cohort, which included 7 ACTG participants randomized in first-line ART trials.

 Participants underwent annual neurocognitive assessment using tests that mensuravam different aspects of cognitive performance and memory.
 The overall performance was summarized using z scores in the test 4 (NPZ-4) standardized normative results from the general population of the same age.

 The cohort included 3313 people, most menStarting antiretroviral drugs for the first time.
 A quarter were 30 years or less, about a third each were among the age groups of 31-40 and 41-50 years old, 10% belonged to the group aged between 50-60 years 2% they had over 60 years.
 Two-thirds had some education beyond the secondary level education; 8% were co-infected with hepatitis C virus (HCV), which can also affect neurocognitive function.